sparsh-ai/recohut/docs/03-processing/databricks/lab-retail-pos-databricks/README.md

-# Real-Time Point-of-Sale Analytics With the Data Lakehouse
+# Lab: Real-Time Point-of-Sale Analytics With the Data Lakehouse

 ## Introduction